 Some people prefer sending kind emails, others go a more traditional route with a hand-written note or card.
 For people you met in the college you’re applying to, a courteous and well-written email will work just fine.
 For teachers and mentors in your personal life, a more personal touch can be appreciated.

 Either way, thank them for their time, effort, and consideration in helping you towards your goal of higher education.
+It doesn’t matter how you do so, whether you want to send an email or give them a card.
+Sending a thank you note shows that you appreciated them.
+It’s the thought that counts.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!